 This information can be useful to further build out the list that you have.
 Finally, researching keywords using popular search engines is also a straightforward way to find word suggestions that may work for you.

 Adding specific and consistent geographic locations to keywords is a great way to boost local SEO.
 This can include your main metro city, but also consider key surrounding suburbs and towns.
-This can help your GMB (Google My Business) profile and create links to your practice areas.
+This can help your GBP (Google Business Profile) profile and create links to your practice areas.
 You should include different keyword variations to attract the maximum number of potential customers.

 Dental keywords can be in several locations on a given page.
 This includes the page meta title, meta description (allows 160 characters to be viewed under the URL and page title when your page appears in search engine results page), page headings/subheadings and in the body of text.